billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 2. It must be an M-series (62XX), S-series (61XX) or X-series (63XX) device.

+>Note: SpikeGLX can only read from at most 8 digital lines per device.
+This limitation will likely be addressed in a later release.
+Also, for shopping purposes, be aware that only the device's 'waveform' digital lines can be programmed for high sample rate input.
+You'll have to look at the device spec sheet to see the count of waveform (port-0) lines.

 We have direct experience with these:

 * PCI-based 6221 (M)
 * PCI-based 6133 (S)
 * PXI-based 6133 (S)
+* PXI-based 6341 (X)
 * USB-based 6366 (X)

 The 6133 models have 8 analog and 8 digital inputs.
 We've tested the PCI and PXI versions with NI chasses and with an ADLink chassis, and with and without a Whisper multiplexer attached.
 The Whisper drives its host device at 800 kHz.
 The 6133 devices work flawlessly so are our favorite.
+All 6133 testing used the 16 MS FIFO size.

 The USB-6366 offers more digital input channels on paper, but when run at the Whisper sample rate, it successfully records analog channels but not